What is a floating license?

 Floating "per-seat" license model

-Concurrency is particularly useful for a "per-seat" license model, where you may wish to allow new seats to be filled even though it may cause the licensee to exceed their seat limit.
-When an overage occurs, all seats will be considered invalid in subsequent validations until the overage is resolved, or until the license is transfered to a policy with a higher seat limit.
+Concurrency is particularly useful for a "per-seat" license model, where you bill your customers based on a maximum number of available license seats.
+You (and your customers) may wish to allow seats to be filled even though it may cause the licensee to exceed their seat limit.
+When an overage like that occurs, all seats will be considered invalid on subsequent validations until the overage is resolved, or until the license is transfered to a policy with a higher seat limit.

 In this scenario, paying attention to the license validation code that occurs during an overage,